Wanaiysha/mppnp/README.md

  cp -r run_template run_test
  cd run_test
 ```
    - Edit ppn_frame.
 Here are some inputs I made with the SE files (I tested the uploaded files, and they were corrupted.
-Please email me if you want to get input files).You can refer to the definitions in the documentation and change them later based on your work. ( Make sure you have have ppn_physics,ppn_solver,ppn_frames,istopedatabase in the run directory.
-Also you want to check if NPDATA file exist in NuPPN/physics directory )
+Please email me if you want to get input files).
+You can refer to the definitions in the documentation and change them later based on your work. ( Make sure you have ppn_physics,ppn_solver,ppn_frames, and isotopedatabase.txt in the run directory.
+Also, you want to check ifthe  NPDATA file exists in NuPPN/physics directory )
 ```
 &ppn_frame
 	iabuini = 11    ! initialisation